apache/drill/_docs/connect-a-data-source/035-plugin-configuration-introduction.md

 \* Pertains only to distributed drill installations using the mapr-drill package.

 The configuration of other attributes, such as `size.calculator.enabled` in the hbase plugin and `configProps` in the hive plugin, are implementation-dependent and beyond the scope of this document.

-Although Drill can work with different file types in the same directory, restricting a Drill workspace to one file type prevents confusion.

 ## Case-sensitive Names
 As previously mentioned, workspace and storage plugin names are case-sensitive.
 For example, the following query uses a storage plugin name `dfs` and a workspace name `clicks`.
 When you refer to `dfs.clicks` in an SQL statement, use the defined case: